skyportal/skyportal/doc/advanced_usage.md

 through the profile page.
 The token must have the ACL to annotate.

-The `header` uses the token above and defines what kind of HTTP call is expected.

-The `parameters` are used to define query parameters, which are often very useful in GET calls, but in this case are left empty.
-Query parameters can also be appended to the URL using a `?` before each `keyword=value` pair, and each pair is separated using a `&`.
+The `header` is used to pass along the SkyPortal authentication token.

 The `data` field is a dictionary that contains information to be posted to the database.